2012 Volvo XC90 Interior

 Reviewers find the XC90’s cabin comfortable and attractive, but some say its audio and optional navigation systems are hard to use.

-The base XC90 is surprisingly well-equipped for its low base price.
+The base XC90 is well-equipped for its low base price.
 It comes with automatic climate control, air conditioning vents and controls for the third row, a power glass sunroof, a tilt and telescopic steering wheel with cruise/audio controls, HD Radio, Bluetooth and a USB/iPod interface.

 Shoppers can opt for either a portable navigation system or Volvo’s integrated navigation system, but reviewers note that the in-dash navigation’s screen isn’t great.
 Other options include heated front seats, an interior air filter and a Volvo premium sound system.